malvikasharan/APRICOT/README.md

 Please read the license content [here](https://github.com/malvikasharan/APRICOT/blob/master/LICENSE.md).

-##Docker image
+##Installation
+The scripts for the installaton of the different componenents of APRICOT (databases, tools and flatfiles) are available on the GitHub repository.
-The [Docker image for APRICOT](https://github.com/malvikasharan/APRICOT/edit/master/Dockerfile) Will be available soon.
+The [Docker image for APRICOT](https://github.com/malvikasharan/APRICOT/edit/master/Dockerfile) will be available soon.

 ##Contact